nicktsan/cookie_run_tcg_discord_bot/README.md

 A Discord bot to fetch Cookie Run Braverse TCG card information.
 Database used is a PostGreSQL database from Supabase

-## Inviting the Discord bot to your channel
+## Inviting the Discord bot to your Discord server
 1. Copy and paste the following url into any search engine: https://discord.com/oauth2/authorize?client_id=1214462756120428564&permissions=309237701632&scope=bot
-2. Select the channel you want to invite the bot to.
+2. Select the server you want to invite the bot to.

 ## Prerequsistes:
 - Go installed